Good to know - LD Lines Terms of sales

 Children under 16 must be accompanied by a responsible adult.
 The absence of a responsible adult will lead to refusal of embarkation.

 The Passenger agrees to abide by the Carrier’s company’s rules and regulations and all orders and directions of the Master and the Ship’s officers.

 Expenses of any kind, including fines or penalties or duties or other charges incurred by the Carrier and attributable to the Passenger’s failure to comply with the regulations of the Ship or any government or authority, shall be paid to the Carrier by the Passenger on demand.

 The Passenger shall be liable to the Carrier and shall reimburse it for all loss, damage or delay sustained by the Carrier because of any act or omission on the part of the Passenger.

-Pets are not allowed on board the Ship unless arrangements have been made for a pet to travel at the time of booking.
-On the Poole/Santander (roundtrip) route, temporarily pets are not allowed to travel on board.
+Except for the Saint-Nazaire/Gijon and/or Gijon/Saint-Nazaire service, pets are temporarily not allowed on board the Ship (including for Passengers travelling with a vehicle).
+On the Saint-Nazaire/Gijon (roundtrip) route, pets will be allowed to travel on board only if arrangements have been made for a pet to travel at the time of booking.
 It being specified that guide dogs are not considered as pets.
 Thus, they are not entitled to the application of the present Article.
 However, the Passengers who are their owners remain liable and subject to the provisions set out in the present Article relating to the liability in case of damage or any harm caused by pets.
 It is the Passenger’s responsibility to be aware of the applicable regulation in the country of departure and in the country of arrival, to provide all necessary documents and make all necessary travel arrangements for any pet.
 Pet owners are requested to arrive at least 90 minutes before departure.
 Passengers failing to comply with this procedure will be refused on board.